Senior Planner (Parks)

 This is a full-time, benefited position that is not represented by a union.

 This position is open until filled.
-A first review of applications will take place at the mid-April, with initial interviews tentatively scheduled to take place mid-late April.
+A first review of applications will take place at the beginning of February.

 Under the direction of the Park Planning and Development Manager, serve as the planning/project lead for a variety of division assignments associated with the complex research, planning, development, implementation, and administration of higher level Parks capital improvement projects.

 Work is characterized by high level complex research and project planning and oversight of Parks capital improvement projects.
 Incumbent is responsible for duties involved with long range parks planning project management, including but not limited to, ensuring that capital projects are planned and developed in compliance with various regulations, City ordinances, goals and objectives; preparing specifications, contract documents, cost estimates, and recommendations regarding materials and equipment; administering consultant and construction contracts; construction administration and oversight, presenting reports and reviewing various plans and designs for capital improvement projects; acquiring land, obtaining easements and securing permits necessary to implement projects; securing outside funding to implement projects and preparing written and oral grant applications, seeking donations; assisting department management to develop long term park and trail improvement strategies; analyzing level of service impact as a precursor to the planning, funding, and implementation of parks projects; and communicating with the public, elected officials, developers, outside agencies, and other employees within various departments of the City, and planning and coordinating tasks for projects as assigned.